-As soon as the old club house was demolished and a lawn planted in its place, a side “Motor Entrance” and, far back on the east side, a Ladies’ Entrance was opened.
-From the Ladies’ Entrance, one could go up a short flight of stairs through a beautiful Ladies’ Parlor to the Garden Room or on up the back stairway to the Ladies' Back Bar (now occupied by the offices), the private dining rooms and the Park Bar on the front of the second floor, and to the ballroom on the top floor.
+As soon as the old club house was demolished and a lawn planted in its place, a side “Motor Entrance” and a Ladies’ Entrance was opened.
+From the Ladies’ Entrance, one could go up a short flight of stairs through a beautiful Ladies’ Parlor to the Garden Room.
+Or on up the back stairway to the Ladies’ Bar, the private dining rooms of the second floor and to the Ballroom.

 Thus, through many changes of style and usage, our Park Club has continued to serve as a charming social center for the community.
-And although the building is entering the second decade of its second century, it remains a comfortable, familiar and even elegant presence, like that of a dear old friend, in the lives of its members.
+And although the building is entering its second century, it remains a comfortable, familiar and even elegant presence, like that of a dear old friend, in the lives of its members.

 ~Adapted from Gilbert Edwin Smith’s historical account, June 1998~